sarparslan/Flight-Operation-App/README.md

 ## Introduction

+Welcome to the Flight Operations Manager repository!
+This project is designed to help flight operations managers efficiently organize flight routes between cities.
+The goal is to find the lexicographically smallest path that minimizes the time required to travel from one city to another.

+# Problem Statement

+You are a flight operations manager in a flight company, and you have N cities and M undirected flight routes that need to be organized in the country.

+Each city has an airport, and each airport can work as a layover.

+The airports can switch between two states: loading and running.
+In the loading state, luggage is loaded onto the planes, while in the running state, planes leave the airport for the next city.

+All airports switch their states from loading to running and vice versa every T minutes.
+Initially, all airports are in the running state.

-As a flight operations manager, you need to efficiently plan flight routes between N cities using M undirected flight routes.
-Each city has an airport that alternates between loading and running states every T minutes.
-The travel time through any flight route is C minutes.
-Your goal is to find the lexicographically smallest path that minimizes the total travel time from city X to city Y.
+The time taken to travel through any flight route is C minutes.
+Your task is to find the lexicographically smallest path that will take the minimum amount of time (in minutes) required to move from city X to city Y.
 ## Features

 - Calculation of the lexicographically smallest path.